atoomnetmarc/RISC-V-emulator/README.md

 # Goal

 Try to implement [RV32GC](https://en.wikipedia.org/wiki/RISC-V#ISA_base_and_extensions).
-That means the base 32-bit integer instruction set RV32I and the extensions M, A, F, D, Zicsr, Zifencei and C.
+That means the base 32-bit integer instruction set RV32I and the extensions M, A, F, D, C, Zicsr and Zifencei.

 # Goal progress and bonus extensions